cockroachdb/cockroach-operator/DEVELOPER.md

 There are various examples that can be installed.
 The files are located in the examples directory.

+## OSX Big Sur issues

+If you are running into problems building on Big Sur you may want to try using `sudo` commands for building.
+We have encountered problems with OSX Big Sur release that generates an error message `filterbuildid: permission denied`.
+Run the bazel commands using `sudo` currently works.

 ## Delete the cluster

 When you have removed your example and the persitent volumes you can use the following command to delete your cluster.